rehanvdm/warpurl-api-docs/docs/src/api/link.md

 Delete links in batches of maximum 10.

 - `invalidate` Specify to clear links out of the edge caches **immediately**.
 Can be either true or false.
-  If false is specified then the link will be removed and inaccessible within a day.
+  If false is specified then the links will be removed and inaccessible within a day.

 ::: danger
 Specifying `invalidate` as true uses an invalidation which is a billing metric,